Understanding Leasing in Indonesia

 The Financial Services Authority, or Otoritas Jasa Keuangan (OJK) is the primary regulatory authority overseeing the leasing industry in Indonesia.
 It sets policies, regulations, and guidelines to ensure the stability and integrity of the leasing sector.

-Leasing companies in Indonesia are also required to obtain a licence from the OJK to operate legally.
+Leasing companies in Indonesia are also necessary to obtain a licence from the OJK to operate legally.
 The licensing process involves stringent requirements, including minimum capital, compliance with prudential regulations, and risk management standards.

 To read more on the regulations done by OJK, click here.